Microsoft Teams

 6. Provide your app details.

-7. In the Microsoft Partner ID field, enter the DRUID MPN (the one generated in DRUID after the channel activation).
+7. In the Microsoft Partner ID field, enter the DRUID MPN (the one generated in Druid after the channel activation).

 8. Click Save.